Starting a Restaurant

 Are there any parking spaces solely designated for the use of this food establishment?

-Roughly, full-service restaurants require 1 parking space for every 3 seats and limited-service restaurants require an extra 3 spaces per cashier station.
-In addition, carry-out requires 3 spaces per cash register and delivery requires 1 space for the first 2 vehicles and 1 more space for each additional vehicle.
+Roughly, full-service restaurants require 5 parking spaces per 1,000 square feet and limited-service restaurants require 8 parking spaces per 1,000 square feet.
 Restaurants located in the Village Center are not required to have as much parking.
-Restaurants located in a building constructed before 1990 in either the Village Center or Linden Square districts do not have to provide parking.
+Restaurants located in a building constructed before 2014 in either the Village Center or Linden Square districts do not have to provide parking.

 Because many cases are unique, you are encouraged to contact Village staff regarding both the type of restaurant and the parking requirements.